Iron Chef: Final episode and specials

-United States reception
+United States reception, International Syndication, and U.S. streaming

-Starting around 1997, Iron Chef was shown, on KTSF in San Francisco, KSCI in Long Beach, as well as stations in Hawaii and the New York City area, in its original Japanese version with English subtitles, and quickly became a cult hit.
-In summer of 1998, the show stopped using subtitles; Fuji TV released a statement saying that the show was intended as a "service to the Japanese community abroad" and due to Japanese copyright laws were to be aired without subtitles, which had previously been provided "inadvertently."
+Beginning on September 9, 1995 with Battle Sole from July 7 of that same year, Iron Chef was shown on KTSF in San Francisco, and other stations such as KSCI in Long Beach, Nippon Golden Network in Hawaii, and WMBC-TV in the New York City area following suit, in its original Japanese version with English subtitles, and quickly became a cult hit.
+In the summer of 1998, the show stopped using subtitles; Fuji TV released a statement saying that the show was intended as a "service to the Japanese community abroad" and due to Japanese copyright laws were to be aired without subtitles, which had previously been provided "inadvertently".
+KTSF continued to air the show until the station reached the end of its six-year run around February 2000.

-While always a success in Japan, Iron Chef became a surprise hit in the United States when it was picked up by the Food Network in 1999 and dubbed into English.
+While always a success in Japan, Iron Chef became a surprise hit in the United States when it was picked up by the Food Network in 1999, beginning on July 9, and dubbed into English, continuing to do so until December 3, 2004.
 Part of the U.S. appeal was due to the dubbing, which gave the show a campy charm that evoked English-dubbed Chinese kung fu movies of the 1970s.
 Audiences also found amusing some of the over-the-top culinary concoctions regularly featured on the show, eventually leading to a spoof on Saturday Night Live.